Enterprise Value (EV)

 Enterprise value incorporates a company’s equity market capitalization and all debt, both short-term and long-term, minority interest at market value, preferred equity at market value, unfunded pension liabilities, and cash as listed on the company’s balance sheet.

 Simply put, the enterprise value of a business is what someone would pay if they were to buy the business.
 The person acquiring the business would pay for the value of all the equity, the debt owed by the business, any pensions outstanding, and minority interest if any.
 The enterprise value can be either positive or negative.
-Negative enterprise value is when the business has a large amount of cash not reflected in the market value of stock.
+Negative enterprise value is when the business has a large amount of cash not reflected in the market value of a stock.

 Enterprise Value Formula

 Total debt refers to all monies borrowed by the company.
-The debt can be long term or short term.
+The debt can be long-term or short-term.
 Total debt is added to the formula because anyone buying the business will have to settle the creditors.
 The buyer will spend extra money on settling the loans, which is the same as paying for the company.
 Also, the more the value of a company, the more its ability to obtain loans from financial institutions.

 Cash and other cash-valued items are subtracted from the formula because the buyer will see the cash as surplus money.
 It is money gained by the buyer for buying the business.
 If the cash amount is very high, the enterprise value of the business will be negative.
 This means that a potential buyer will gain money by simply buying the business.